Lucas-Dunker/Personal_Website/README.md

 https://github.com/Lucas-Dunker/Personal_Website/assets/93111430/d110ab26-2cd8-44b5-94f2-29e041c72394

-I've wanted to make one of these for a while now, and finally started blocking work sessions for it into my calendar.
-I'm super proud of the automated cloudflare build job and page transitions; writing section TBD!
+I've wanted to make a personal site for a while, and have finally been working at it in bite-size chunks since April 2024.
+I'm super proud of the automated cloudflare build job, fast load times, and page transitions; writing section TBD!

 Primary Domain: [lucasdunker.com](https://lucasdunker.com/)